danschultz/as3-collections/README.markdown

 	var newSet:HashSet = bytes.readObject();
 	trace(newSet); // 1, 2, 3, 4, 5

-### Easy Sub-classing
+### Easy Sub-Classing
-An important design constraint was making these collections easy to sub-class for other developers.
+An important design constraint was making these collections easy to sub-class for developers.
 As such, each collection type has a small and specific set of methods that must be implemented.
 All are well documented within the collection base classes (i.e. `Map`, `Collection`, `Set`, `List`).